-Employee parking is critical to going back to the office.
+Employee smart parking system is critical to going back to the office.

 With private cars now preferred over mass transit, employers need to step up technology adoption to improve the safety and convenience of employee parking post-COVID.
 High-contact transportation options such as mass transit, ridesharing, and carpooling are posing an immediate challenge for people returning to work.
 Across the U.S., public transit agencies are cutting service and reducing their workforces as they face a worsening cash crunch.
 The often-predicted transition away from personal vehicle ownership in favor of alternative transportation has slowed, driving an increase in parking demand.

 The Workforce Is Becoming Fluid, And So Is Employee Parking

 When the pandemic is over, it’s projected that one in six workers will continue working from home or co-working at least two days a week, according to a recent survey by economists at Harvard Business School.
 Another study of hiring managers by the global freelancing platform Upwork found that one-fifth of the workforce could be entirely remote after the pandemic.

 There are advantages to these arrangements for both the employee and the employer.
 A remote workforce can help businesses be more agile and reduce costs in competitive markets.
 Employees save between $2,500 and $4,000 per year by working at home half the time, and employers can save an average of $11,000 per half-time telecommuter per year.